sophieyanzhao/cpp_capstone/README.md

 Then from the top menu bar of vscode, click Terminal-> Run Build Task.
 You can then run the file named "WhacAMole" in your src folder.

-* If you installed your SDL library and extentions elsewhere, you need to modify configs in .vscodes
+* If you installed your SDL library and extentions elsewhere, you need to modify configs in .vscode
-* In addition, the current image paths are customized to Udacity's ubuntu server.
+* In addition, the current paths are customized to Udacity's ubuntu server.
 If you use vscode, please switch all include statement such as `include <SDL2/name.h> to simply <name.h>